 Florida is divided into three federal districts, each with its own bankruptcy court:

-A bankruptcy petition is a document that you give to the court to say that you want to go bankrupt.
+A bankruptcy petition is a document you give the court to say that you want to go bankrupt.
 It must contain information about your assets, debts, income, expenses, and other financial details.
 Click here for more information on the official bankruptcy forms necessary to file.

 In addition, you will need to provide supporting documents such as credit card statements and tax returns.